Covendocs

 coven daemon stop

 status is the safest first command in scripts and support flows.
-It tells you whether the background process exists, which socket it owns, and which API contract it is serving.
+It tells you whether the background process exists, which local IPC endpoint it owns, and which API contract it is serving.

 Start

-coven daemon start creates $COVEN_HOME if needed, opens the SQLite store, binds $COVEN_HOME/coven.sock, writes $COVEN_HOME/daemon.json, and begins serving /api/v1.
+coven daemon start creates $COVEN_HOME if needed, opens the SQLite store, binds the platform local IPC endpoint ($COVEN_HOME/coven.sock on Unix-like hosts or an owner-only named pipe on Windows), writes $COVEN_HOME/daemon.json, and begins serving /api/v1.

 Startup should fail closed when: